 The Jasmine S35 Acoustic Guitar was the first one I checked out.
 The model I looked at has a classic dreadnought shape in a natural, satin finish.
 It is designed with the beginner in mind.
 The large dreadnought shape gives it a loud voice.
-It weighs only 5.7 pounds which makes it easy to handle and measures 18 x 8 x 48 inches.
+It weighs only 5.7 pounds which make it easy to handle and measures 18 x 8 x 48 inches.
 It has advanced “X” bracing to give it a sturdy build.
-The top is spruce and the fingerboard is rosewood with a laminated nato neck, back and sides.
+The top is spruce and the fingerboard is rosewood with a laminated nato neck, back, and sides.
 The black plastic bridge pins and chrome covered tuning machines give away that it’s a lower quality guitar.

 Overall I found the Jasmine S35 acoustic to be a decent beginner acoustic guitar at a very affordable price.

 The RA-090 Rogue Dreadnought Acoustic Guitar was the second guitar I tried.
 It has a sleek looking black laminated surface on a spruce top and white wood body and back.
 The fretboard is rosewood on a laminated nato neck.
 It measures 42 x 19 x 6 inches and weighs in at 8.8 pounds, giving it a nice weight.
 This is great, no frills beginner acoustic with a good sound.
 It has a nice feel and shape at an affordable price.

 That being said, the Rogue Dreadnought is a good acoustic guitar for the casual beginner, with a good sound and a great price.